 This intensive 2-week course will introduce students to comparative neuroanatomy, sensory neuroscience, animal communication, social structure, and survival strategies.
-We will compare and contrast human and animal behavior and take a look species-specific biological differences underlying sensory perception.
+We will compare and contrast human and animal behavior and take a look at species-specific biological differences underlying sensory perception.
 This is an inquiry-based, hands-on course using activities and laboratory assignments to supplement concepts covered by lecture and group discussion.
-Examples of these activities include tissue dissections (cow eye and sheep brain) and a termite lab where students will design and run an experiment with live specimens.
-Outside of class, students will conduct a research project to generate an in-depth profile of a species’ behavior and unique anatomical characteristics that assist them in survival.
-This work will culminate in a final group presentation where students will be challenged to actively describe or demonstrate what the world would be like from another species’ perspective.
+Activities include tissue dissections (cow eye and sheep brain), sensory manipulation demonstrations, a termite behavior experiment with live specimens, and an animal behavior study.
+We will discuss the scientific process, fundamentals of experimental design, and will focus on how to read, interpret, and analyze primary literature.
+Students will have the opportunity to practice these skills by reading and discussing research journal articles with their peers.
+The course will end with a research project challenging students to generate an in-depth profile of a species’ behavior, sensory abilities, survival strategies, and to demonstrate what the world may be like from the animal’s perspective.

 By the end of this course, students will be able to:

 - Identify basic brain structures and sensory pathways

 - Understand how biological differences alter sensory perception